 Skip to main content

-Results of the 1st Call FCT and Aga Khan
+Results of the 1st FCT and Aga Khan Call

-Of the 73 eligible applications submitted, 16 were selected, spread over eight African countries.
-The projects supported under this Call have a duration of three years and represent a total investment of 4.6M€.
-They will have a significant impact in Africa, namely in the Portuguese Speaking African Countries (PALOP).
-Given the specific nature of the Protocol and the unprecedented initiative in Portugal, its implementation will be monitored by an External Scientific Monitoring Panel, chaired by António Rendas, from Universidade Nova de Lisboa.
-This panel will monitor the projects in order to ensure the achievement of the proposed scientific results and the desired impact on the Quality of Life of the African countries involved.
+Of the 73 eligible applications submitted, 16 were selected, spread across eight African countries.
+The projects supported under this Call will last for three years and represent a total investment of €4.6 million.
+They will have a significant impact in Africa, particularly in the Portuguese-speaking African countries (PALOP).
+Given the specific nature of the Protocol and the unprecedented initiative in Portugal, its implementation will be monitored by an External Scientific Monitoring Panel, chaired by António Rendas, from the New University of Lisbon.
+This panel will monitor the projects in order to ensure that the proposed scientific results are achieved and that the desired impact on the Quality of Life of the African countries involved is achieved.

 The launch of the second Call under this protocol, for new collaborations, will be announced during the session.